greenpro/sac_drivers/src/README.md

 This folder contains the source files for the nodes.

 ## Files
-### alpha_driver.cpp
-* The alpha driver will control the first joint of the Andreas Arm.

-### beta_driver.cpp
-* The beta driver will control the second joint of the Andreas Arm.

-### gamma_driver.cpp
-* The gamma driver will control the third joint of the Andreas Arm.

-### delta_driver.cpp
-* The delta driver will control the fourth joint of the Andreas Arm.

-### epsilon_driver.cpp
-* The epsilon driver will control the fifth joint of the Andreas Arm.

-### zeta_driver.cpp
-* The zeta driver will control the sixth joint of the Andreas Arm.

 ### base_driver.cpp
 * The base driver will control the first joint of the scorbot.